jsiek/B522-PL-Foundations/README.md

   that shows how to prove type safety using a definitional interpreter with gas.

+* [Type Safety in Five Easy Lemmas](http://siek.blogspot.com/2012/08/type-safety-in-five-easy-lemmas.html) is a blog post of mine that shows how to prove type safety using an abstract machine.

 Ideas for project language features:

 * Lazy evaluation (aka. call-by-need)